We describe and display the results from the

 tend to correspond with the storms in the first two panels.

-- The green shading in the forecasts indicate
+- The shading in the forecast panels indicates

 12 or 24 hour accumulated precipitation, measured in millimeters.